opnfv/dovetail/docs/dovetailtool/dovetail.tool.installation.rst

 Compliance and certification test cases
 ----------------------------------------

-The compliance and certification test cases can be defined under the ``/dovetail/cert`` directory, which is defined in yaml format.
+The compliance and certification test cases can be defined under the ``/dovetail/compliance`` directory, which is defined in yaml format.
 A sample file named ``compliance_set.yml`` is provided as follows:

 ::

-  certification_compliance_set:
+  compliance_set:
-    name: certification_compliance_set
+    name: compliance_set
     testcases_list:
       - dovetail.ipv6.tc001

 The testcase listed here is dovetail.ipv6.tc001, defined within ``dovetail/testcase``.

-Note: if a new test case yaml file is created, its name should start with ``certification_``, in similiar fashion as the sample file ``certification_compliance_set``.

 Running Dovetail tool
 ---------------------